 - It is pointless to go into Central Bangkok to board the train as all trains from Bangkok to Chiang Mai stop at Don Mueang Airport Railway Station on route.

-- If you want to take a bus instead of a train then its a 45 to 60 minute journey southwards to travel from Don Mueang Airport to the Northern Bus Terminal in Bangkok to board a bus travelling northwards to Chiang Mai.
+- If you want to take a bus instead of a train then its a 30 minute journey southwards to travel from Don Mueang Airport to the Northern Bus Terminal in Bangkok to board a bus travelling northwards to Chiang Mai.

 Train Times from Don Mueang to Chiang Mai